asif530/angular-frontend/README.md

 # Run the project locally
 Run `ng serve --port 8081` for a dev server.
 Navigate to `http://localhost:8081/`.
 The app will automatically reload if you change any of the source files.

+# Run the project in docker
+  # Step 1